ohmyshake/programming-tutorial/book/hpc/Globus.md

 pip install globus-sdk
 ```

 There are some app-examples using the python SDK, https://github.com/globus/native-app-examples.
-But it is hard to use, and I recommend to use `Shell Script` to transfer data.
+But it is hard to use, and I recommend to use `globus-cli` to transfer data.